osism/openstack-flavor-manager/README.md

 python -m openstack_flavor_manager.main --help
 ```

-E.g. if you want to create flavors, that belong to the SCS standard, use:
+E.g. if you want to create flavors, which belong to the SCS standard, use:

 ```py
 python -m openstack_flavor_manager.main ensure scs